Insights, playbooks, processes, guides, tools

 The Mode-III ‘wise’ ideas combine into a bigger picture of a sustainable and synergistic future.
 This follows on the question – ‘what if’ we could organize societies, economies, politics etc, around a ‘wiser’ collective intelligence?

 To answer this, we need ways to move from ‘problem’ syndromes (generally in Mode-I or II) to ‘solution’ synergies (generally in Mode-III).
-So we design ‘synergistic pathways from smart to wise’…
+So we design for the ‘synergistic pathways from smart to wise’…